 With this statement, designers can come up with a variety of potential solutions.
 This statement will serve as the thesis that the team can repeatedly check solutions against throughout the process to ensure that they’re actually tackling all aspects of the problem.

-Now having come to better understand the perspective of the person who experiences the problem during the empathy phase and defining an actionable problem in the define stage, it’s brainstorm time.
+Now, having come to better understand the perspective of the person who experiences the problem from your work in the empathy phase and having defined an actionable problem during the define stage, it’s brainstorm time.
 Come up with as many solutions to the problem you defined as possible.
 This is best done in teams where each team member writes down the ideas they have one at a time and place them on a board for everyone to see.
 One key thing to keep in mind here is that this isn’t the time to judge whether ideas are good or bad, practical or outlandish.
 The goal is to come up with as many ideas as possible.
 When we judge ideas as they come out, it shuts down the creative process.
 Often an impractical idea scaled back slightly can become exactly the type of novel solution that you’re looking for.

 Additionally, don’t be afraid to include those who live with a problem in the brainstorming process.
 At DC Design we embrace a concept known as co-design where we work right alongside those we are aiming to design for.
 By having them involved in the process, you’re likely to get more nuanced solutions that are bottom-up, not top-down.

-Designers put ideas to action by creating low-cost experiments to test their ideas.
-These experiments or prototypes can be created for physical products, virtual interfaces, processes or systems.
+Designers put ideas into action by creating low-cost experiments to test them.
+These experiments or prototypes can be created for physical products, virtual interfaces, processes, or systems.
 In any of these situations, the goal is to create something you can test with those who live with the problem in order to see if it works.
 For physical and virtual products, this is often a model of the designs you have in mind.
-In the case of services, build out a model with actionable steps and a workflow that can be simulate either in the real world or through role-play.
+In the case of services, build out a model with actionable steps and a workflow that can be simulated either in the real world or through role-play.
 Given that it’s a prototype, it’s considered a work in progress, not a final solution.
 A good practice is for designers and participants to have multiple prototypes and experiment to see which one is best suited to meet the needs of the person they are designing for.

 5. Test and Iterate: